-We have executed currency forward contracts in order to mitigate our exposure to fluctuations in various currencies against our reporting currency, the U.S. dollar.
+We execute currency forward contracts in order to mitigate our exposure to fluctuations in various currencies against our reporting currency, the U.S. dollar.
 We use currency derivatives, specifically currency forward contracts, to manage this exposure.
-During the quarter ended September 30, 2013, we had both currency forward contract activity for which we elected hedge accounting and activity for which we did not elect hedge accounting.
-We did not designate certain currency forward contracts as hedges under hedge accounting as planned changes in our corporate entity operating structure, which became effective on October 1, 2013, would have resulted in these specific instruments no longer qualifying for hedge accounting.
+During the six months ended December 31, 2013, we had both currency forward contract activity for which we elected hedge accounting and activity for which we did not elect hedge accounting.
+In evaluating our currency hedging program and ability to achieve hedge accounting in light of certain changes in our legal entity cash flows, we considered the benefits of hedge accounting relative to the additional economic cost of trade execution and administrative burden.
+Based on this analysis, we decided to not seek hedge accounting for our current currency forward contracts, but we may elect to apply hedge accounting in future scenarios.
+As a result, during the three and six months ended December 31, 2013, we have experienced increased volatility within other expense, net in our consolidated statements of operations from unrealized gains and losses on the mark-to-market of outstanding currency forward contracts.
+We expect this volatility to continue in future periods for contracts for which we do not apply hedge accounting.

 The effective portion of changes in the fair value of derivatives designated and qualifying as cash flow hedges is recorded in accumulated other comprehensive loss and is subsequently reclassified into earnings in the period in which the hedged forecasted transaction affects earnings.
 The ineffective portion of the change in fair value of the derivatives is recognized directly in earnings.
-As of September 30, 2013, we have no outstanding currency forward contracts that qualify for hedge accounting and, as such, there are no current balances to be reclassified into earnings over the next twelve months.
+As of December 31, 2013, we have no outstanding currency forward contracts that qualify for hedge accounting and, as such, there are no current balances to be reclassified into earnings over the next twelve months.